A Forward-Looking Tradition

 Today, The Fu Foundation School of Engineering and Applied Science, as it was named in 1997, continues to provide leadership for scientific and educational advances.
 Even Joseph Engelberger, Class of 1946, the father of modern robotics, could not have anticipated the revolutionary speed with which cumbersome and expensive “big science” computers would shrink to the size of a wallet.

 In 1986 the Engineering School was one of the first schools in the country to use videotapes as tools for distance learning.
 Today Columbia Video Network continues to be in the forefront of distance learning at the graduate level through its online education programs.
-Named as one of Forbes Magazine’s “Best of the Web,” CVN offers the opportunity for students anywhere in the world to enroll in certificate programs or obtain a master’s or professional degree from Columbia Engineering via the World Wide Web.
+Named as one of Forbes Magazine’s “Best of the Web,” CVN offers the opportunity for students anywhere in the world to enroll in certificate programs or obtain a master’s from Columbia Engineering via the World Wide Web.

 The New Century